-Pinky the flamingo from the Bush Gardens theme park in Tampa, Florida met a rather heart-breaking end this week after a deranged man reportedly attacked the bird for no good reason from outside of the animal pen.
+Pinky the flamingo from the Busch Gardens theme park in Tampa, Florida met a rather heart-breaking end this week after a deranged man reportedly attacked the bird for no good reason from outside of the animal pen.

 The man, Joseph Anthony Corrao, 45, from Orlando, Florida, reportedly reached through the fence separating the viewing area from the animal retention to grab Pinky, and then despite being told by his own family to let the bird go, threw the bird at the ground with such force that it sustained severe life-threatening injuries.